A 2006 study, published in the Journal of the American Medical Association, found that

 Another in Arteriosclerosis, Thrombosis, and Vascular Biology (2010) claimed :

-Neither study, or any of the numerous others since then, were able to pinpoint the active ingredients that would lead to such effects.
-That's still the case as of 2017.
+Neither study was able to pinpoint the active ingredients that would lead to such effects.

 Research from Charité Universitäts, Berlin, examined the hypothesis that tea might help alleviate cardiovascular problems by acting as a vaso-dilator.
 But no firm results were able to pinpoint which chemical components were leading to tea's apparent benefits.